13 Incredible Castles in Europe You Must See!

-The collection ranges from gothic masterpieces like the altar of Bojnice made by Nardo di Cione Ortagna, an artist from Florence in the mid-14th century and the original furniture and the artistic collection of the noble family Pálffys.
+The collection ranges from gothic masterpieces like the altar of Bojnice made by Nardo di Cione Ortagna, an artist from Florence in the mid-14th century to the original furniture and the artistic collection of the noble family Pálffys.

-13. Trakai Island Castle, Lithuania
+13. Trakai ISland Castle, Lithuania

 The town around the castle is as charming as the castle with colourful houses, inns serving traditional food and souvenir shops.

 Other articles you will love:

-- Castle Hotels Scotland: 10 Unique Hotels in Scotland
+- Castle Hotels Scotland: Unique Hotels in Scotland

-- Incredible Europe Contiki Tours to Go On in 2019/2020
+- Incredible Europe Contiki Tours to Go On

 Love this article?
 Pin it for later!